Dingras: Geography

-The Municipality of Dingras has a total area of 17,962 hectares, ranking 8th in size among the 23 municipalities including Laoag City.
-It accounts for practically 5.2% of the total land area of Ilocos Norte and corresponding percentage to the municipal area composed of thirty one (31) barangays.
-Six (6) are on the Poblacion and twenty five (25) in the rural area.
+The Municipality of Dingras has a total area of 17,962 hectares, ranking 8th in size among the 23 municipalities and cities in the province.
+It accounts for practically 5.2% of the total land area of Ilocos Norte and corresponding percentage to the municipal area composed of 31 barangays.
+Six are on the Poblacion and 25 in the rural area.
 Out of the total area 6,305 hectares is devoted to rice and corn production.
 Other non-productive areas are devoted to livestock production, swine production and other livelihood projects.
 Most of the population are engaged in farming as the primary source of income.

+Dingras is situated 18.07 km from the provincial capital Laoag, and 487.99 km from the country's capital city of Manila.

 Barangays

 Dingras is politically subdivided into 31 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.